 Petition for Transfer of Credit

-Many students will need to submit Petitions for Transfer of Credit for their off-campus study programs.
+Most students will need to submit Petitions for Transfer of Credit for their off-campus study programs.
 When petitioning for credit, one form must be completed for the department issuing credit for each credit a student wishes to bring back to Cornell.